emberjs/website/source/blog/2018-06-15-the-emberjs-times-issue-51.md

 Ember Twiddle is a playground website for developing small Ember applications backed by Github gists.

 ## [Is Your Components Not Pointy Enough?](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill)
 [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) provides a polyfill for angle bracket invocation syntax as described in [RFC 311](https://github.com/emberjs/rfcs/pull/311).
-It includes features such as invoking components via angle brackets using TitleCase, self-closing syntax, paths much more.
+It includes features such as invoking components via angle brackets using TitleCase, self-closing syntax, paths and much more.

 If you’re interested in using this the best documentation is in the RFC itself.
 ---